 Over at Pizzeria, the family-friendly restaurant’s pizzas, pastas and cocktails have taken on a spooky twist.
 There’s “BRAAAINS!”, for instance, a squid ink dough pizza with tomato sauce that resembles red gore, topped with black olives, buffalo mozzarella cheese and “brains” (beef meatballs).
 For the adults, don’t leave without trying the Fiery Lick, made with jalapeños, vodka and cranberries.
 If you’re dining with the kids, opt for the Family Fright Bundle so you can try all of the Halloween specials.

 ACM After Dark

 When: 31 October

 The Asian Civilisations Museum’s annual Halloween event is going virtual this year!
 Go on a virtual trail to discover heroes and villains in its galleries as well as hear stories and secrets of from the region.
-This year’s edition also includes craft tutorials that kids will love!
+This year’s edition includes virtual tours, cooking and craft tutorials and a performance.
 A mix of free and ticketed programmes will be on offer.
 Find out more on the ACM website.

 When: 30 October, 9.30pm to 12.30am

 Join Jane and her clairvoyant friend Dani for a night tour at Dempsey Hill.
 The former military barracks are rich in history and known for paranormal activity.
 Find out more and sign up now.

 Magic from home – Beyond Virtual | The Halloween Edition

 When: 30 and 31 October and 1, 6, 7 and 8 November (9pm)